has2k1/plydata/README.rst

     import pandas as pd
     import numpy as np
-    from plydata import define, query, modify_where
+    from plydata import define, query, modify_where, define_where

     df = pd.DataFrame({
         'x': [0, 1, 2, 3],